ympaik87/rfu/README.md

 Quasar 670 | `q6`
 Quasar 720 | `q7`
 Well name | `A1`, `a1`, `a01`, `A01`
-Cycle number | Any number between 1 and total cycle. e.g. `2`
+Cycle number | Any number from 1 to total cycle. e.g. `2`

 ## Requirements
 ### Environment